 How can I tell if I have lymphedema?

 Indentations that do not immediately disappear after pressing down on your skin with your hand or fingers are a common indicator of lymphedema.
 A medical professional will evaluate and may diagnosis you by ordering an image test.
 Lymphedema is usually found in the legs and arms; however, it can affect any region of the body.
-Many people with lymphedema are labeled over-weight, yet lymphedema has nothing to do with fat storage.
+People with lymphedema are often mislabeled as overweight, but lymphedema has nothing to do with fat storage.